AugustNing/Arduino-Tutorials/README.md

 # Arduino-Tutorials
+### August Ning
-Decently simple Arduino tutorials that I have taught for Duke IEEE and HackDuke
+Decently simple Arduino tutorials that I have taught for Duke IEEE and HackDuke.
+Goes over digital and analog concepts, introduces wiring, programming, and Servo libraries.